 If easements are required for your project, CPI will provide those documents to you.
 You will be responsible to secure all necessary signatures and notarizations.
 All documents must be returned to CPI for recording in order for your project to proceed.

-Trench Inspection and Green Tag
+Trench Inspecting and Green Tag

 Each member is responsible to provide a CPI approved trench, conduit, pull string and meter base at locations determined by CPI.
 Trench Inspections are typically completed within two working days of being requested, and may be requested by calling (541) 929-3124.